Lease Accounting (ASC 842 and GASB 87)

-ASU No. 2016-02, Leases (Topic 842), changes the financial reporting requirements of companies that enter into leasing transactions for assets such as real estate, vehicles and equipment.
-It will significantly affect organizations having arrangements that need to be accounted for under the new standard.
+Accounting Standards Update (ASU) No. 2016-02, Leases (ASC 842) and GASB Statement No. 87 (GASB 87), change the financial reporting requirements of organizations that enter into leasing transactions or other contracts for assets such as real estate, vehicles and equipment.
+They will significantly affect organizations having arrangements that need to be accounted for under either of the new standards.

 *In June 2020, the Financial Accounting Standards Board (FASB) issued ASU 2020-05, which provided an additional one-year delay in the effective date for nonpublic business entities.

 Early adoption is permitted for all entities as of Feb.
 25, 2016 (issuance date of final standard).

 It’s important to connect with the people that need to be involved throughout the process and get their input on the effort they think your organization will need to expend.